DDN-JGU-collab/AutoIO_FAST24_AD/README.md

 # "Combining Buffered I/O and Direct I/O in Distributed File Systems" Artifacts Description

-This repository contains the instructions to setup a similar environment as was used in the paper "Combining Buffered I/O and Direct I/O in Distributed File Systems" from the USENIX FAST 24 submission.
+This repository contains the instructions to setup a similar environment as was used in the paper "*Combining Buffered I/O and Direct I/O in Distributed File Systems*" from the USENIX FAST 24 submission.
 In addition, these artifacts provide a detailed description of the configurations of the experiments in the paper.

-Please note that due to the complexity of fully configuring and testing a Lustre installation, these artifacts are not functional.
-Instead, this repository makes the artifacts description *available* for reference, making it possible to run similar experiments as provided in the paper.
+Please note that due to the complexity of fully configuring and testing a Lustre installation, these artifacts are not *functional* (as in all scripts run automatically).
+However, this repository makes the artifacts description *available* for reference, making it possible to run similar experiments in similar configurations as provided in the paper.

 These artifacts contain the following contents: